• Pinterest

 Spread the love

-Shades of blue & cream faux hydrangeas and a fabric flower are combined to decorate this simple summer sugar mold!
+Shades of blue & cream faux hydrangeas and a fabric flower are combined to create this simple summer sugar mold!

 I like to decorate our entryway with seasonal touches.
-For summer, I chose a coastal farmhouse color palette featuring shades of blue and cream.
+For summer, I like to use a coastal farmhouse color palette featuring shades of blue and cream.
 This color palette is one of my favorites for summerthyme decorating!
-The focal point of this display is a sugar mold.
+The focal point of this display is an example of a simple Summer sugar mold decor idea.

 Marble topped chest with an oak framed mirror and vintage accents